Daniel-A-Klein/OA_Interview_Project/README.md

 3. Verify all unit test succeded

 ## Using Executable
+1. Open Command Prompt or Powershell and navigat to folder with unit test executable
-1. Run UnitTests.exe
+2. Run UnitTests.exe
-2. Verify all unit test succeded
+3. Verify all unit test succeded

 # Running the User Interface
 1. Run OA_Interview_Project.exe